Finance for Physicists

 Books

 Here are some books that will give you a general background and are definitely worth reading if you intend to make this your career.
-I know of at least one talented individual who eventually realised that Wall Street was not what he was looking for in life.
+I know of at least one talented individual who was somewhat dazzled by Wall St, but eventually realised that it was not what he was looking for in life, and returned to academia as a result.

 Getting a job

 The most efficient way to get a job is to contact a headhunter (see below).
-However, you might want to take a look at some other resources to get some idea of what is out there:
+However, you might want to take a look at some other resources to get some idea of what is out there.
+This Google search will bring up many useful links.

 Here is the contact information of headhunters with whom I or colleagues have had some contact in the past.
+I have no idea if these contacts are still active.
 Disclaimer: by providing these numbers below I am not making any recommendation about the quality of these individuals, and this list should not be considered any sort of endorsement of the services they provide.

 Barry Franklin